DelphiWorlds/Kastri/Demos/Biometric/Readme.md

 ### Dependent jars (Android only)

-For Delphi 11.x, you will need to add the dependent jar libraries and disable the corresponding older versions, found in the `Libraries` node under the Android 32-Bit platform target in the Delphi Project Manager.
+For Delphi 11.x **ONLY**, you will need to add the dependent jar libraries and disable the corresponding older versions, found in the `Libraries` node under the Android 32-Bit platform target in the Delphi Project Manager.

 The jars to be disabled, are: